Hello, I’m Jameson

 As your therapist, I believe you know yourself best, and are the expert on your life – I will work to meet you where you are to help you reach your goals.

 In college, I was a part of many different organizations which allowed me to explore my interests and passions.
 This was simultaneous to the varying challenges I faced as a result of events and circumstances present in my life.
-One quality I noticed in this era of my life is how critical professional support was; someone who could help me explore my hurts, gain perspective, and change my thoughts and behaviors.
+One quality I noticed in this era of my life is how critical professional support was; someone who could help me explore my hurts, gain perspective and change my thoughts and behaviors.
 This was a theme throughout my 20s as I learned how to manage and cope with life.
 This understanding and motivation came from having some form of deep discomfort.
 I made changes when I was so uncomfortable knowing I HAD to do something different in order to live a full life.

-I also know first-hand that change and reflection is difficult, even when motivated.
+I also know first-hand that change and reflection are difficult, even when motivated.
 Sometimes I could be so excited when I saw growth or a different pattern emerge because of my processing and work, but when that became difficult, I wanted to give up or slow down.
-I am thankful I didn't have to do things alone and found this support needed from someone I trusted (including seeing my own therapist).
+I am thankful I didn’t have to do things alone and found this support needed from someone I trusted (including seeing my own therapist).
 This personal experience helps me understand how someone can want to change something so badly and still struggle to make it happen.

 There Are Many Benefits To Therapy